nikerla/vc-content/pages/businessfeatures/b2b-ecommerce-platform.md

 				<div class="section-text">
 					<div class="section-t">Cloud-based B2B ecommerce platform</div>
 					<div class="section-descr">
-						By using a cloud in B2B ecommerce, businesses are able to eliminate infrastructural limitations that hinder business growth.
+						By using a cloud in B2B ecommerce software, businesses are able to eliminate infrastructural limitations that hinder business growth.
 With this limitation removed, departments can grow and adapt as fast as they need to.
 With instant, on-demand scaling, marketing campaigns can be executed as fast as they need to, while transparent budgeting allows for easier budget planning and accounting.
 Plus, with fast upgrades and low maintenance, time can be spent on tasks that affect the bottom line, such as developing new business models or expanding distributor models.
 					</div>
 				</div>
 				<div class="section-img">